-The safety and well-being of our community is our priority and we have outlined below the steps we are taking in order to open our settings safely.
-Along with the other protective measures we are taking, testing for those without coronavirus symptoms (lateral flow testing) will be taking place for staff and children in secondary schools is beginning across the country this month using new, quicker COVID-19 tests known as ‘lateral flow tests’.
-You can find out more about these here.
+The safety and well-being of our school community is our priority and we have outlined below the steps we are taking in order to open our settings safely.
+Along with the other protective measures, testing for those without coronavirus symptoms (lateral flow testing) will be taking place for staff and children in secondary schools.
+In addition, we will be ready to introduce any contingency plans in terms of outbreak management if advised by our Local Outbreak Team.

 What to do if your child is unwell

 This should include regular hand-washing (including at home before departure for school and on arrival home at the end of the day), regular use of hand sanitiser and avoiding touching one's face.
 Hand sanitiser is provided at entry points to buildings and in every classroom.

 Everyone must also ensure good respiratory hygiene by following the 'catch it, bin it, kill it' approach, and we ask that parents review the information below from the HSC.

 To minimise the need for pupils to change in confined spaces, pupils wear the appropriate kit to school for the day's activities.
 For after-school clubs, pupils change in designated changing areas for their year group bubble.

 All pupils ensure they are well prepared with stationery, their own small bottle of sanitiser and a packet of tissues.
 Teachers are unable to hand out or share stationery.
 Other equipment, such as the apparatus in Science labs, is cleaned between use by different year groups.

 Internal doors and windows are kept open where possible to ensure good ventilation and to reduce unnecessary touching of surfaces.

 School minibus drivers wear face coverings and all pupils are expected to use hand sanitiser when getting on and off buses.
 Pupils in Year 7 and above also need to wear face coverings.
 Good ventilation is ensured and vehicles are cleaned on a daily basis.